erikaduan/r_tips/tutorials/st-linear_regression/st-linear_regression.md

 -   The number of photos their owner posts every month
 -   The number of videos their owner posts every month

-To simplify things, we state that there are no confounds between these variables i.e. the value of one variable does not influence the value of another variable.
+We also state that there are no confounds between these variables.
+This means that the value of one variable does not influence the value of another variable.

 ``` mermaid